MS/DI Program (MS-PD)

-The program accepts 12 interns per year.
+The program accepts up to 12 interns per year.
 The MS/DI is a 22-month program that includes 1200 hours of supervised practice hours in professional work settings.
 The MS/DI is a hybrid program, with the majority of the coursework delivered online and the supervised practice rotations located in the Mid-Willamette Valley in Oregon.
 The supervised practice hours are completed during the second year of the program.
 Interns are not required to move to Oregon until March of their first year in the program.

 The MS/DI program has 2 concentration areas in senior nutrition care and community/primary care nutrition practice.
 Each intern also participates in rotations in the traditional venues of foodservice, clinical, and community.
 The program comprises 30+ rotation sites and 55+ preceptors.